mobxjs/mobx/packages/mobx-react/README.md

 #### "The set of provided stores has changed" error

 Values provided through `Provider` should be final.
 Make sure that if you put things in `context` that might change over time, that they are `@observable` or provide some other means to listen to changes, like callbacks.
 However, if your stores will change over time, like an observable value of another store, MobX will throw an error.
 This restriction exists mainly for legacy reasons.
 If you have a scenario where you need to modify the set of stores, please leave a comment about it in this issue https://github.com/mobxjs/mobx-react/issues/745.
+Or a preferred way is to [use React Context](https://reactjs.org/docs/context.html) directly which does not have this restriction.

 #### Inject as function